 This was the final straw in decades of conflict between pro and anti-slavery forces.
-Lincoln believes in Free Soil.
+Lincoln believes in “Free Soil."
 In other words, he believes that no more states should be admitted to the Union as slave states.

 On December 20, 1860 South Carolina secedes from the Union; Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas quickly follow her.

 The most vocal anti-war group in the north were the Copperheads.
-One of the most prominant voices of the North Was Horace Greeley.
-When Jefferson Davis is selected as president of the Confederacy in February 1861 its obvious that these insurrections may be tough to put down, but Northerners remain confident in a quick victory.
+One of the most prominent voices of the North was Horace Greeley.
+When Jefferson Davis is selected as president of the Confederacy in February 1861 it’s obvious that these “insurrections" may be tough to put down, but Northerners remain confident in a quick victory.

 The South swiftly begins manufacturing its own weapons, using scrap metal and other supplies gathered by loyal Confederates and also relies on supplies smuggled in from Europe and the North.
-Lincoln also hopes brilliant war tactician Robert E Lee will agree to be the Unions chief general, but although Lee feels the South would be better off without slavery, he cannot bring himself to fight against his native Virginia and he becomes the Confederacys major general.
+Lincoln also hopes brilliant war tactician Robert E. Lee will agree to be the Union’s chief general, but although Lee feels the South would be better off without slavery, he cannot bring himself to fight against his native Virginia and he becomes the Confederacy’s major general.

 Finding a good general will be a headache for Lincoln throughout most of the Civil War.
 At one point, Lincoln plans war strategy himself, studying books on battle tactics late into the night, because he has little military experience.
-The elderly, ailing hero of the Mexican War, General Winfield C. Scott provides a strategy know as the Anaconda Plan to squeeze the South into submission, but he cant take to the field to see his plans put into action; if Old Fuss and Feathers (Scotts nickname) had been able to take the field he might have given Lee a run for his money.
+The elderly, ailing hero of the Mexican War, General Winfield C. Scott provides a strategy know as the Anaconda Plan to squeeze the South into submission, but he can’t take to the field to see his plans put into action; if “Old Fuss and Feathers" (Scott’s nickname) had been able to take the field he might have given Lee a run for his money.

 Inexperienced troops lead to a disastrous first battle for the Union.
 The First Battle of Manassas or Bull Run occurs on July 21, 1861, by the Bull Run River outside of Manassas, Virginia.
 Believing Union troops will win a decisive victory, several Congressmen drive down from Washington to watch the battle and actually picnic under the trees a little apart from the battlefield.
 Their picnic is spoiled when Confederate Infantry reinforcements arrive and send the green Union troops into a panic.
 Soldiers and Congressmen run for their lives.